roadiz/BaseTheme/README.md

 #### `app/`

-This folder **is not publicy visible.**.
+This folder **is not publicly visible.**.
 It stores all your source files (fonts, js, less, images and SVG).

 #### `static/`